 Now that we have created a structure for our website’s publicly visible section, it is time to learn how to create and manage access to your course material.
 Firstly you need to enable user registration on your website.
 Go to Settings > General > Check the box next to “Anyone Can Register” and save changes.
 Now anyone can register on your website and when they do that they are assigned a role by WordPress user management system, the default role is Subscriber.

 There are many WordPress plugins which you can use to restrict access to different parts of your website.
-We have covered some of them in an earlier blog post “Create a Membership site with WordPress” We will review a few of them, each plugin has a slightly different feature set, you need to pick one that fits the best for your scenario.
+We will review a few of them, each plugin has a slightly different feature set, you need to pick one that fits the best for your scenario.

 WordPress Access Control